LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OCI Generative AI Professional/notas/Preguntas_3.md

     2. It shifts the basis of their responses from pretrained internal knowledge to real-time data retrieval.
     3. It enables them to bypass the need for pretraining on text corpora.
     4. It limits their ability to understand and generate natural language.<br><br>
+31. How do Dot Product and Cosine Distance differ in their application to comparing text embeddings in natural language processing?
+    1. Dot Product assesses the overall similarity in content, whereas Cosine Distance measures topical relevance.
+    2. Dot Product is used for semantic analysis, whereas Cosine distance is used for syntactic comparisons.
+    3. Dot Product measures the magnitude and direction of vectors, whereas Cosine Distance focuses on the orientation regardless of magnitude.
+    4. Dot Product calculates the literal overlap of words, whereas Cosine Distance evaluates the stylistic similarity.<br><br>
+32. Which is a cost-related benefit of using vector databases with Large Language Models (LLMs)?
+    1. They require frequent manual updates, which increase operational costs.
+    2. They offer real-time updated knowledge bases and are cheaper than fine-tuned LLMs.
+    3. They increase the cost due to the need for real-time updates.
+    4. They are more expensive but provide higher quality data.<br><br>
+33. An AI development company is working on an advanced AI assistant capable of handling queries in a seamless manner.
+Their goal is to create an assistant that can analyze images provided by users and generate descriptive text, as well as take text descriptions and produce accurate visual representations.
+Considering the capabilities, which type of model would the company likely focus on integrating into assistant?
+    1. A diffusion model that specializes in producing complex outputs
+    2. A Large Language Model based agent that focuses textual responses
+    3. A language model that on a token-by-token output basis
+    4. Retrieval-Augmented Generation (RAG) model that uses text as input and output<br><br>
+34. Which statement describes the role of encoder and decoder models in natural language processing?
+    1. Encoder models and decoder models both convert sequences of words into vector representations without generating new text.
+    2. Encoder models are used only for numerical calculations, whereas decoder models are used to interpret the calculated numerical values back into text.
+    3. Encoder models take a sequence of words and predict the next word in the sequence, whereas decoder models convert a sequence of words into a numerical representation.
+    4. Encoder models convert a sequence of words into a vector representation, and decoder models take this vector representation to generate a sequence of words.<br><br>
+35. What issue might arise from using small data sets with the Vanilla fine-tuning method in the OCI Generative AI service?
+    1. Overfiting
+    2. Underfiting
+    3. Data Leakage
+    4. Model Drift<br><br>
+36. Which is a key characteristic ofthe annotation process used in T-Few fine-tuning?
+    1. T-Few fine-tuning uses annotated data to adjust a fraction of model weights.
+    2. T-Few fine-tuning requires manual annotation of input-output pairs
+    3. T-Few fine-tuning involves updating the weight of all layers in the model.
+    4. T-Few fine-tuning relies on unsupervised learning techniques for annotation.<br><br>
+37. When should you use the T-Few fine-tuning method for training a model?
+    1. For complicated semantical understanding improvement
+    2. For models that require their own hosting dedicated AI cluster
+    3. For data sets with a few thousand samples or less
+    4. For data sets with hundreds of thousands to millions of samples<br><br>
+38. Which is a key advantage of using T-Few over Vanilla fine-tuning in the OCI Generative Al service?
+    1. Reduced model complexity
+    2. Enhanced generalization to unseen data
+    3. Increased model interpretability
+    4. Faster training time and lower cost<br><br>
+39. How does the utilization of T-Few transformer layers contribute to the eficiency of the fine-tuning process?
+    1. By incorporating additional layers to the base model
+    2. By allowing updates across all layers of the model
+    3. By excluding transformer layers from the fine-tuning process entirely
+    4. By restricting updates to only a specific group of transformer layers<br><br>
+40. What does "Loss" measure in the evaluation of OCI Generative AI fine-tuned models?
+The difference between the accuracy of the model at the beginning of training and the accuracy of the deployed model
+    1. The difference between the accuracy of the model at the beginning of training and the accuracy of the deployed model
+    2. The percentage of incorrect predictions made by the model compared with the total number of predictions in the evaluation
+    3. The improvement in accuracy achieved by the model during training on the user-uploaded data set
+    4. The level ofincorrectness in the model's predictions, with lower values indicating better performance<br><br>

 ## Respuestas